-Let's take another look at this word, "architecture", since at various times as a salesperson or a sales manager, you need to balance your time, your planning and certainly your energy between planning and doing, which is the purpose of the graphic in the prior page.
+Let's take another look at this word, "architecture", since at various times as an individual salesperson or as a sales manager, you need to balance your time, your planning and certainly your energy between planning and doing, which is the purpose of this horizontal red line.
+As a sales manager at any level, you need to be spending 20% of your time above the red line working on planning with your peer managers and bosses and 80% in the field leading the team and making players yourself.

-The graphic below (borrowed from one of our recent Sales Management Boot Camps) provides you with an opportunity to think through just where your sales plan fits in the scope of your company's overall business planning for 2022.
+The graphic below (borrowed from one of our recent Sales Management Boot Camps) provides you with an opportunity to think through just where your sales plan fits in with the scope of your company's overall business planning for 2024.

-- There is the annual company sales plan detailed in quarters - There is a sub plan based on regions or key accounts if the company is larger - There are the most important Key Account Plans that bring planning to the rep level
+- There is the annual company sales plan detailed by quarters. - There is a sub plan based on regions or key accounts if the company is larger.

+• There are the most important Key Account Plans that bring planning to the rep level, and it's at this level that the rubber needs to hit the road.